adeptex/whispers/README.md

 > "My little birds are everywhere, even in the North, they whisper to me the strangest stories." - _Varys_

-Whispers is an information security analysis tool designed for identifying hardcoded secrets in structured text and static code.
+Whispers is an information security analysis tool designed for identifying <u>*hardcoded secrets in structured text and static code*</u> ([CWE-798](https://cwe.mitre.org/data/definitions/798.html)).
 Whispers can be used as a [standalone binary](https://github.com/adeptex/whispers#download), or as a [Python module](https://github.com/adeptex/whispers#install), which is meant to facilitate its usage individually and as part of automated processes and pipelines at scale.

 * :clipboard: [Release notes](https://github.com/adeptex/whispers/blob/master/RELEASE_NOTES.md)
 * :gear: [Request a feature](https://github.com/adeptex/whispers/issues/new?assignees=&labels=&template=feature_request.md&title=)